kmlawson/china-revolutions-mo3337/03assignments.md

 **In-Person Presentation**

-We will have 10 or 11 slots during the semester for in-person presentations during class, first come, first serve via sign-up list on week 1.
-The advantage is that you give the talk without any slides, and you may prepare until the day of the class related to the content of your presentation.
-You don't have worry about exporting to a movie file, or be concerned about audibility of your voice, etc. You are also expected to produce a supplementary handout (single side of a single page) and answer one or two questions directed at you after your presentation.
-A strong first class live dissertation will not be read from an exact transcript, nor will it reproduce exactly content from any handout bullet points: it will be well-practiced and allow the student to spend most of the presentation looking around the room at their audience.
+We will have a limited number of slots during the semester for in-person presentations, first come, first serve via sign-up list on week 1.
+You are expected to produce a supplementary handout (single side of a single page) and answer one or two questions directed at you after your presentation.
+A strong first class live dissertation will not be read from an exact transcript, nor will it reproduce exactly content from any handout bullet points: it will be well-practiced.

 - Use the handout to indicate the overall structure of your presentation and key points you will make.
 You may include some basic names, events, or places of importance, or any key quotes.
 - The handout should be shared via the Team by the beginning of class to the appropriate folder and be named strictly as follows: the week number, your first name, and a title of the text your presentation is about.
 For example: "W5 - Sarah - The Book Title"

 **Presentation Content**

 Unless you secure permission for a special topic from me, the topic of your presentation should be a *single author* monograph (not an edited volume of different chapters) from among those approved for the given week of your presentation.
-Throughout the seminar readings provided below you will see a (P) next to appropriate texts you may present on.
-Many of these are found in the further reading section.
+Throughout the seminar readings provided below you will see a (P) next to appropriate texts you may present on (don't forget to check the further reading for options).
 If the work is in the required or elective reading section, however, **your presentation should cover the entirety of the work**, not merely any assigned chapters.

 Because you are presenting on the work *as a whole* the presentation assessment, it is impossible to cover everything.
 You can tell us what aspects of the book you will focus on and which ones you will say little or nothing about based on their importance overall.
 You must have read to book as a whole, however, to know what is important or not important to present.
 This presentation will evaluate your demonstration of your ability to: